sanehkr08/TMDb-analysis/README.md

-# The Movie Database(TMDb) Analysis using API calling
+# The Movie Database(TMDb) data extraction using API calling
 <p>In this project I am accessing data from TMDb via API using OAuth authentication.
 </p>